SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/local/repulsing_hill_climbing.rst

 Repulsing Hill Climbing
 ========================

-Repulsing Hill Climbing extends standard Hill Climbing by **increasing the step size** when the algorithm gets stuck.
-This allows it to "repulse" away from local optima or flat regions.
+Repulsing Hill Climbing extends Hill Climbing with an adaptive step size that grows when the algorithm stagnates.
+While making progress, it behaves identically to standard Hill Climbing, using a fixed ``epsilon`` step size.
+When no improving neighbor is found, the algorithm multiplies the current step size by a ``repulsion_factor`` on each subsequent iteration.
+This growth continues until an improving position is reached, at which point the step size resets to its initial value.
+The result is an automatic alternation between fine-grained local search and large exploratory jumps.

 .. grid:: 2